Current Students: The Arch

 • You will be eligible for your next annual vacation the summer following your Away Semester.

-If your SEVIS record is transferred to the new U.S. institution, you will need to work with ISSS to plan out the process and timeline for your return to RPI.
+If your SEVIS record is transferred to the new U.S. institution, you must work with ISSS to plan out the process and timeline for your return to RPI.

-• You will be required to apply for a new I-20 with ISSS and have your SEVIS record transferred back to RPI.
+• You must apply for a new I-20 with ISSS and have your SEVIS record transferred back to RPI.
 Please contact ISSS for guidance on your SEVIS Release Date for your SEVIS record to return to RPI to ensure that your timing is appropriate.

 • * Note: This process is for immigration purposes, and does not require you to apply for readmission to RPI, as you are still considered an RPI student while on your Semester Away.

-• You will be required to enroll as a full-time student (taking at least 12 credits) for the semester you return to RPI.
+• You must enroll as a full-time student (taking at least 12 credits) for the semester you return to RPI.
 Consult with an ISSS advisor before scheduling your SEVIS Release Date so we can advise you.

 • You must complete one semester at RPI before you are eligible to take an Annual Vacation in the summer.
 If you are a Spring Away student, make sure to contact ISSS for guidance on how the transfer of your SEVIS record impacts your Annual Vacation.